 Now, if you can get them on the phone, you can structure your introduction similar to this:

-Hi (use the person's name).
+Hi (name).
 I know I've caught you in the middle of something but very quickly, I wanted to introduce myself.
-My is (your name) and I'm a (blogger/insta-blogger, youtuber) at (name of your blog/channel/instagram handle).
-I was hoping you'd be the right person to talk to about blogger relationships?
+My name is (your name) and I'm a (blogger/insta-blogger, youtuber) - I was hoping you'd be the right person to talk to about influencer relationships?

 Wait for them to answer.
 If they say 'YES'...